vishhvaan/website/content/post/suds-uv/index.md

 {{< gallery album="pv3">}}

-Version 4 yet again iterated on the material of the box, this time to an aluminum composite which does not have pores and is able to withstand they harsh cleaning standards within hospitals.
+Version 4 yet again iterated on the material of the box, this time to an aluminum composite which does not have pores and is able to withstand the rigourous material standards to allow for cleaning within hospitals.
 It also employed relays (timed and standard) for control circuity, eliminating the need for the Arduino.

 {{< gallery album="pv4">}}

 <br/><br/>

 Commercial UV-C test strips became saturated within a matter of seconds within the box.
 This meant that we were hitting the upper limit of detection of the test strips very quickly.
+The strips we were using in our tests get saturated at $1J/cm^2$.

 {{< gallery album="striptests">}}